 Get Started Now

 This is not a comprehensive list.
-Of course, other career changes you can make can happen in five years, but these are popular careers that people think take a long time or prior experience to get a job in the field, and that is not always the case.
+Of course, other career changes you can make can happen in five years, but these are popular careers that people think require a long time or prior experience to get a job in, and that is not always the case.

 There is no better time than right now to get started living the life you want.
 Making that career change is the first step to truly loving your job.
 Going to work and coming home from work satisfied and fulfilled can significantly change your life.